NFPA®-Compliant Firefighting Cameras

 Left: Without FSX™; Right With FSX™

 Rugged & Reliable

 The K65 is designed to meet tough operating conditions.
 It withstands a drop from 2 meters onto a concrete floor, is water resistant (IP67), and fully operational for up to 5 minutes at temperatures as high as 260°C/500°F.

-Firefighters sometimes operate in potentially explosive environments, such as oil platforms, petro-chemical or power generation industries.
+Firefighters sometimes operate in potentially explosive environments, such as oil platforms, petrochemical or power generation industries.
 That is why the FLIR K65 is also certified per ANSI/ISA 12.12.01-2013 standards, which means it's suitable for use in hazardous, potentially explosive conditions.
-As possible ignition sources, the K65’s USB port and battery compartment are well protected, in such a way that they cannot be opened during normal operational conditions or operational maintenance.
-They are sealed to restrict entry of an external atmosphere.
+To meet these standards, the USB port and battery compartments are well sealed to restrict ingress of gases, liquids, or vapors; the battery and USB port also require a tool to open so they can’t be accessed during normal operations.